 What is Restoration Management?

 Restoration management is a discipline that deals with restoring a facility to its appropriate function following a disaster.
+It is a type of disaster management services.
 Restoration management takes the form of an insurance restoration service, which typically includes water damage clean up and restoration services, fire damage clean up and restoration services property damage clean up, and other special services such as crime scene cleanup or hoarding property cleaning.

 Restoration services deal with any kind of destruction to your property such as theft, vandalism, flooding, wind storms, hurricanes, fires, etc.